Ctenosaura pectinata

-Geographic range

-In Mexico it is found from central Sinaloa to southern Chiapas.
-It has also been introduced to the United States in the very southern tip of the state of Texas and in the state of Florida.

 Taxonomy

 C. pectinata was first described by German zoologist Arend Friedrich August Wiegmann in 1834.
 The generic name, Ctenosaura, is derived from two Greek words: ctenos (Κτενός), meaning "comb" (referring to the comblike spines on the lizard's back and tail), and saura (σαύρα), meaning "lizard".
 Its specific name is the Latin word pectinata meaning "combed", also referring to the comblike spines on the lizard's back.

 The genus it belongs to represents the most diverse group of iguanas with 15 currently recognized species.
 These species inhabit lowland (below 1200m elevation) dry forests on both coasts of Mexico and Central America.
 All species of Ctenosaura fall within one of seven clades.
 Distributions of these clades fall geographically within well established areas.
 Closely related species show allopatry whereas species from divergent clades show sympatry.